 So how do we make that data more meaningful?

 One of the fastest ways to add detail to your reports is by using segments (previously called advanced segments; according to Smart Insights, Google renamed this feature to encourage adoption among users who don’t see themselves as advanced).

-- Segments can be shared with others via link.
+- Segments can be shared with others through a URL.

 - Segments can be added in batches through the Solutions Gallery.

-- You can build Remarketing lists using Advanced Segments.
+- You can build remarketing lists using segments.

 Many features, such as Goals and Filters, only affect the data from the time they’re created going forward.
 Segments apply to all of your data, current and historical.

-The only caveat to that “all time” strength is if you are creating a Segment that uses a Goal, Event, or other data point that didn’t exist in the past, the Segment will have no data prior to that point.
+The only caveat to that “all time” strength is when you’re creating a segment that uses a goal, an event, or other data point that didn’t exist in the past.
+In this case, the segment will have no data prior to that point.

-By clicking anywhere near the default “All Segments” label above your data charts, you can start applying and creating Segments.
-You can apply up to four segments at a time, and you do not have to keep “All Sessions” as one of your Segments.
+By clicking the plus sign next to the “All Users” label above your data charts, you can start applying and creating segments.
+You can apply up to four segments at a time, and you do not have to keep “All Users” as one of your segments.
 Segments apply to your reports by splitting the data into buckets that you can quickly compare, like this:

-Not only are the summary area and visual charts now split to show us the difference between All Sessions, Converters, and Bounced sessions, but the individual line items will be updated also.
+Not only are the summary area and visual charts now split to show us the difference between converters, direct traffic, multi-session users, and bounced sessions, but the individual line items will also be updated.

-Segments built into Google Analytics have a number of useful traffic types to let you see how factors such as traffic source or device affect your bottom line.
+Segments built into Google Analytics have a number of useful traffic types to show you how factors such as traffic source or device affect your bottom line.

-All the built-in Segments are visible under the System sub menu available to the left when you click the default All Sessions (or anywhere in that upper bar above your charts).
-You can also create your own, or star Segments for quick access later.
+All the built-in segments are visible under the System tab available to the left when you click the default All Users.
+You can also create your own, or star specific segments for quick access later.

-Clicking on the Actions menu next to each of the built in Segments gives you two options: Copy, and Build Audience.
-The first option does exactly what it says on the tin; it lets you create a copy of the Segment, with your own additional changes.
+Clicking on the “Actions” button next to each of the built in segments gives you two options: Copy, and Build Audience.
+The first option does exactly what it says on the tin—it lets you create a copy of the segment, with your own additional changes.

-The second option allows you to create an Audience for the remarketing feature that connects your Google Analytics data to your AdWords account.
-Anecdotally, I can tell you that the Google Analytics remarketing tie-in feature is extremely powerful for creating hyperfocused lists based on your site’s visitors.
+The second option allows you to create an audience for the remarketing feature that connects your Google Analytics data to your Google Ads account.
+Anecdotally, I can tell you that the Google Analytics remarketing tie-in feature is extremely powerful for creating hyper-focused lists based on your site’s visitors.

-The first, Demographics, only works if you’ve enabled Demographic & Interest reporting, and may be limited due to efforts by Google to keep visitor data anonymous.
+The first, demographics, only works if you’ve enabled Demographics and Interests reporting, and may be limited due to efforts by Google to keep visitor data anonymous.
 The rest are based on data points that are part of standard Google Analytics collection processes.

 If none of those accomplish what you need, you can create your own.
 These fully customized segments are built in one of two ways: as a conditional filter, or a conditional filter involving steps.